samwasted/shell-cpp/README.md

 ## Debugging with `strace`

-If you are trying to understand how `myshell` interacts with the kernel, or why a specific sandbox constraint is failing, `strace` is your best friend.
+If you are trying to understand how `jailsh` interacts with the kernel, or why a specific sandbox constraint is failing, `strace` is your best friend.

 Because the `jail` mode requires root privileges (primarily to configure kernel `cgroups` and Linux namespaces), directly running `strace sudo ./jailsh` often clutters your output with `sudo` wrapper syscalls, or causes `ptrace` permission issues when privileges drop.